syselement/ine-notes/ejpt/assessment-methodologies/2-footprint-scan.md

 > * Perform network host discovery and port scanning
 > * Think and act like an adversary

-> ❗***Never run these techniques on unauthorized addresses ❗A proper authorization is required to conduct the footprinting and scanning activity.***
+> ❗***Never run these techniques on un-authorized addresses❗A proper authorization is required to conduct the footprinting and scanning activity.***

 ## Mapping a Network